Azure/kubernetes-hackfest/labs/helm-setup-deploy/README.md

 ## Instructions

 >Note: Step 1 'Initialize Helm' below is only required if you're using a Helm version below version Helm 3.
 The Azure Cloud Shell now defaults to Helm 3.
-As of Helm 3 the 'Tiller' pod is not longer required, so the RBAC setup that follows is no longer needed.
+As of Helm 3 the 'Tiller' pod is no longer required, so the RBAC setup that follows is no longer needed.
 Run the following to confirm:
 ```bash
 helm version
 ```